timescale/docs/timescaledb/overview/faq/faq-products.md

 * If you already use and like PostgreSQL, and don't want to have to "give it up" and move to a NoSQL system in order to scale to larger volumes of data.
 * If you already chose to abandon PostgreSQL or another relational database for a Hadoop/NoSQL system due to scaling concerns or issues.
-We will provide support for the migration back.
+We provide support for the migration back.

 ## What if my use case is simple key-value reads?
 For this scenario, in-memory or column-oriented databases are designed for